The Wu relations in real algebraic geometry: G -equivariant preliminaries

 (i) The categories of $G$\nobreakdash-equivariant real vector bundles on~$S$ and real vector bundles on~$S/G$ are equivalent, via the functors $E \mapsto (\pi_*E)^G$ and $F \mapsto \pi^*F$.
 The $G$\nobreakdash-equivariant Stiefel--Whitney classes of a $G$\nobreakdash-equivariant real vector bundle on~$S$ are nothing but the non-equivariant Stiefel--Whitney classes of the corresponding real vector bundle on~$S/G$, through the natural isomorphisms $H^i_G(S,\Z/2)=H^i(S/G,\Z/2)$.

-(ii) On the other hand, complex structures on $G$\nobreakdash-equivariant real vector bundles on~$S$ do not descend to complex structures on the corresponding real vector bundles on~$S/G$.
+(ii) In contrast, the complex structure on a $G$\nobreakdash-equivariant complex vector bundle on~$S$ does not descend to a complex structure on the corresponding real vector bundle on~$S/G$.
 For this reason $G$\nobreakdash-equivariant Chern classes cannot simply be defined in terms of non-equivariant Chern classes in the cohomology of~$S/G$. \end{rmks}